-The trachea, also called the windpipe, is part of the passageway supplying air to the lungs.
-Any blockage, even for a few minutes, can cause death.
+The trachea, also called the windpipe, is part of the passageway that supplies air to the lungs.
+Any prolonged blockage, even for a few minutes, can cause death.

-Made of smooth muscle and several c-shaped rings of cartilage, the trachea is about 4.5 inches long and 1 inch in diameter.
-The rings of cartilage provide stability and help to prevent the trachea from collapsing and shutting off the airway.
+The trachea is about 4.5 inches long and 1 inch in diameter, and is comprised of smooth muscle and several c-shaped rings of cartilage.
+The rings of cartilage provide stability and help to prevent the trachea from collapsing and blocking off the airways.
 The trachea extends from the neck and divides into two main bronchi.

 Deeper into the lungs, each bronchus is further divided into five smaller, secondary bronchi, which provide air to the lobes of the lungs.
 The secondary bronchi continue to branch off to form the tertiary bronchi, which are further divided into terminal bronchioles.
 There are as many as 30,000 tiny bronchioles in each lung.
 They lead to the alveoli by way of alveolar ducts.

-The tubes that make up the bronchial tree perform the same function as the trachea.
-They distribute air to the lungs.
-The alveoli are responsible for the primary function of the lungs: exchanging carbon dioxide and oxygen.
+The tubes that make up the bronchial tree perform the same function as the trachea: they distribute air to the lungs.
+The alveoli are responsible for the primary function of the lungs, which is exchanging carbon dioxide and oxygen.